LCAI-TIHU/SW/README.md

 ## Introduction

-TIHU is an AI computing development platform based on RISC-V instruction set.
-It provides software stack and hardware, and is a complete set of solutions that can verify different AI frameworks and AI algorithms.
-It can also be used to explore the current AI open source ecology, such as RISC-V instruction set, deep-learning accelerator, AI compiler &  runtime, AI algorithms and frameworks.
+TIHU is an AI computing development platform based on the RISC-V instruction set.
+It provides software stack and hardware and is a complete set of solutions that can verify different AI frameworks and AI algorithms.
+It can also be used to explore the current AI open sources ecology, such as RISC-V instruction set, deep-learning accelerator, AI compiler &  runtime, AI algorithms, and frameworks.

 TIHU will accelerate the implementation of your AI algorithms.

-Currently, TIHU only supports tensorflow.
+Currently, TIHU only supports TensorFlow.
 Pytorch will be supported very soon.
-Several CNN models have been tested on Inspur F37X card, as shown below.
+As shown below, several CNN models have been tested on the Inspur F37X card.

 <div align=center>
 <img src="./doc/F37X.png" width="300" height="500" alt="TIHU"/><br/>